5 Reasons Grandparents Can File for Custody of Grandchild

 The first step in filing for custody of a grandchild is to seek legal counsel.
 An experienced attorney can advise you on the best course of action and help you build a strong case showing how granting you custody would be in your grandchild’s best interests.

-Your attorney can also attend any court hearings related to your petition for custody.
-These hearings will allow you to present evidence and reasons why you believe granting you custody of your grandchild would be in their best interests.
+Your attorney will also be able to attend any court hearings related to your petition for custody.
+These hearings will give you an opportunity to present evidence and reasons why you believe granting you custody of your grandchild would be in their best interests.

 The Court will consider the reasons stated in your petition and any other evidence presented before deciding whether to grant you custody of your grandchild.
 Oh, be careful to follow the dress code to attend the hearing.